Reykjavik Travel Guide

 Historical and culturally Reykjavik is rooted in the great Sagas and its unique location.
 Influenced from the old Vikings to the architects and innovators of contemporary culture, many different groups of people have left their mark of the Capital Reykjavik.

 The proximity natural wonders like the pristine air or pure drinking water, perhaps are the reason for the Icelandic`s being considered as the friendliest nation in the world.
-The unending daylight of summertime or the spectacular Northern Lights during the winter combine with the glaciers and volcanoes.
+The unending daylight of summertime or the spectacular Northern Lights during the winter combined with the glaciers and volcanoes.
 Whatever it is, one thing’s for sure, once you’ve been introduced, it’s hard to let go or say goodbye.